DavidNash2024/Win32xx/samples/ToolBarDemo/Readme.txt

 * Adding and removing buttons from a ToolBar
 * Saving and restoring the ToolBar information
 * Loading Normal, Hot and Disabled image lists for the ToolBar.
+* Adding a ToolBar to a view window
+* Building an image list from several icons
+* Displaying a vertical ToolBar
+* Switching a ToolBar from horizontal to vertical